skippyr/tropical_paradise/README.md

 # Tropical Paradise

-A colorscheme made for terminals that is fun to play with.
+A color scheme made for terminals that is fun to play with.
 It has light and dark versions for those who love lightness and darkness.

 It is available for the applications and style languages I use most.